Kanban-Zai/kanban-zai-version-1.0/README.md

 You can then extend the core with the Kanban-Zai process 101 extension

+## CONTRIBUTE OR JOIN!

+If you have something to add please submit a pull request.
+If you would like to help curate and guide Kanban-Zai then request to join the crew through the github team.

 ## COMMITMENT

 Kanban-Zai core will be continuously improved, however no minor version will ever change the meaning of the major version.
 If there is a significant deviation in meaning the minor version will then become the next major version.

+Any changes to any version of the core will be done conservativley and as a result of robust debate.

 ## LICENSE